drewjamz/ARM-Processor/README.md

 ARCHITECTURE SUMMARY

-The processor datapath closely follows the LEGv8 pipelined architecture presented in the course textbook (Figure 4.59), with additional hardware for hazard resolution.
+The processor datapath closely follows the LEGv8 pipelined architecture, with additional hardware for hazard resolution.

 Hazard Detection Unit
 Detects load-use hazards between the ID and EX stages and generates control signals to stall the pipeline by disabling PC and IF/ID writes.

 Forwarding Unit
 Resolves data hazards without stalling by forwarding results from later pipeline stages to earlier stages when required.

-Additional Multiplexers
-Used to select forwarded ALU operands and forwarded store data.

 Control hazard flushing for branches is not implemented in this version.
 Instructions following a taken branch are not squashed and will still execute.